gcziprusz/NeuralNest/dict.md

 # U
 - Underfitting
   - Underfitting occurs when a machine learning model is too simple to capture the underlying structure of the data.
 In other words, the model is not able to learn the training data effectively, leading to poor performance on both the training data and new, unseen data.
 Underfitting typically happens when the model is too simple or lacks the capacity to represent the complexity of the underlying data distribution.
+- Upper Confidence Bound (UCB)
+  - Upper Confidence Bound (UCB) is a popular algorithm used in the context of multi-armed bandit problems and reinforcement learning to balance exploration and exploitation.
+The UCB algorithm aims to efficiently allocate resources (e.g., trials, interactions) among multiple actions or arms to maximize cumulative rewards while minimizing regret.
 # V
 - Vector quantization (VQ)
   - It is a technique used in signal processing and data compression to reduce the amount of data required to represent a signal or dataset while preserving essential information.
 It involves partitioning a set of multidimensional data points (vectors) into clusters and representing each vector by the cluster centroid it belongs to.